 Also, if you do frequent drills and review procedures this means employees will familiarise themselves with the fire safety equipment and feel confident when using it.

 Reliable fire alarms are extremely important in alerting employees of danger and therefore saving lives.
 The alarms should be located in the correct places and the right type depending on the building.

 Additionally, fire extinguishers should be in place, ready to tackle a blaze.
 These should be placed in the correct areas such as corridors, stairways, and landings, so they are highly visible to those following an escape route.

-If you need any advise in putting place your fire safety procedure, please contact us 029-71288.
+If you need any advice in putting your fire safety procedure in place, please contact us at 029-71288.